robot-perception-group/AutonomousBlimpDRL/README.md

 # Autonomous Blimp Control using Deep Reinforcement Learning
 =================================================================

-## For more information, read our preprint on arXiv: https://arxiv.org/abs/2109.10719
+## For more information, read our preprint on arXiv: "placeholder"
 --------------------------------------------------------------

 # Copyright and License